GE & Petronas sign new Global Frame Agreement

 “GE is committed to reinforcing our strong, long-term partnership and collaboration with Petronas,” said Lorenzo Simonelli, CEO of GE Oil & Gas.
 “This new agreement allows us to be more closely aligned with Petronas so that we can better anticipate their technology needs and streamline the delivery process.”

-To optimize project deadlines and reduce costs, all terms and conditions under the agreement have been negotiated for the duration of the relationship, avoiding the need to negotiate on a project-by-project'>project basis.
+To optimize project deadlines and reduce costs, all terms and conditions under the agreement have been negotiated for the duration of the relationship, avoiding the need to negotiate on a project'>project-by-project'>project basis.
 The equipment supplied is also standardized whenever applicable so that specifications, technical solutions and documentation are shared, resulting in lower engineering costs and quality improvements.

 At the signing ceremony, which took place on March 26, Petronas also awarded a long-term service contract to SapuraKencana GE Oil & Gas Services, a JV company that GE created with SapuraKencana for the maintenance of GE turbomachinery.
 The formation of the JV underscores SapuraKencana and GE’s ongoing commitment to building local service capabilities and to develop and train the next generation of engineering and service experts in Malaysia.